dfirsec/tld-blocker/README.md

 ### About
 TLD Blocker cancels a web request if web address contains a blocked-specified Top-Level Domain (TLD).
 TLD Blocker's "Options" tab contains the list of pre-populated TLDs.
 This list can be modified for specific needs.

-The requirement for "Access your data for all websites" is only used to monitor and intercept web requests.
+The requirement for "Access your data for all websites" is only used to monitor and intercept and block web requests.

 #### List of blocked TLDs